 The conference is held in Rusutsu, Japan at the world-acclaimed Rusutsu Ski Resort.

-Rusutsu Ski Resort is a fully serviced resort with a large selection of restaurants, shopping malls, and entertainment complexes, plus spas, a swimming and wave pool and a merry-go-round.
+Rusutsu Ski Resort is a fully serviced resort with a large selection of restaurants, shopping malls, entertainment complexes, spas, and a swimming pool.

 Costs